 Inorganic Phase Change Material in Malaysia Trends and Forecast

 The future of the inorganic phase change material market in Malaysia looks promising with opportunities in the architecture, textile, and refrigeration & logistic markets.
-The global inorganic phase change material market is expected to growth with a CAGR of 6.7% from 2025 to 2031.
+The global inorganic phase change material market is expected to grow with a CAGR of 6.70% from 2025 to 2031.
 The inorganic phase change material market in Malaysia is also forecasted to witness strong growth over the forecast period.
-The major drivers for this market are the growing focus on energy-efficient building solutions, the rising demand for thermal management in electronics, and the expansion in cold chain logistics for temperature-sensitive goods.
+The major drivers for this market are a growing focus on energy-efficient building solutions, rising demand for thermal management in electronics, and expansion in cold chain logistics for temperature-sensitive goods.

 • Within the application category, architecture is expected to witness the highest growth.